 Speaking of stocked trout, the Rogue River above the reservoir is the most heavily stocked trout stream in this large region, so there’s lots of rainbow trout to go around in this area.

-When to Go Trout Fishing at Lost Creek Lake
+When to Go Trout Fishing

 The largest numbers of keeper trout are planted in Lost Creek Lake in the spring months, when fishing is simply excellent.

 ODFW also makes sure to put in more loads of trout at the beginning of the fall season (usually around September).

 While most of those trout will be pan-sized “legals,” it’s pretty common for a decent share to be significantly larger so called “trophy” trout.

 In addition to the generous stocking and larger hatchery specimens, Lost Creek Lake is conducive to year-round fish survival, so even smaller stocked trout occasionally grow into very large and robust trout after adapting to life in the lake.

 Also, the excellent conditions for trout and humans alike make this lake a year-round fishery.

 In fact, ODFW biologists often tout Lost Creek Lake as the best place to fish for trout during the colder months, even during the dead of winter.

 While it rains often in the foothills of the Cascades, there are plenty of nice days between storms and fairly infrequent heavy snowstorms at this elevation (a tad over 1,500 feet).